Visit Cinque Terre in a Day with a tour!

 Days: Offered every day of the week

 Language: English and Spanish every day, other languages such as German, Spanish and French are offered on specific days

-OTHER OPTIONS: You can also just book bus transport to CT, visit on your own without the guide and the meet up for travel back to Florence.
-You can also ADD 3 course lunch to the tour with the guide.
+OTHER OPTIONS: You can also just book bus transport to CT, visit on your own without the guide and the meet up for travel back to Florence (this will cost less).
+You can also ADD 3 course lunch to the tour with the guide (cost more).

 Our group was large and took up the entire bus (we were around 50) and our escort guide, Irene, was multilingual.
 Irene was not alone, as there was another guide who always went at the rear to make sure we never lost anyone.
 Based on the group, she'll explain everything in several languages.
 Irene was great, offering information about the day's program and about the Tuscan landscape as we left Florence and as we neared the coast.
 She also gave us information on the Cinque Terre as our bus took the narrow, uphill roads after La Spezia and we traveled above the first town of Riomaggiore to drop us off in Manarola, the second of the five villages.
 From here, we were then to train and boat to move between the towns, meeting up at the end of the day in La Spezia with the bus to head back to Florence.

 We walked as a group from the parking lot down into Manarola, and one of the first things I appreciated about this tour was that we weren't going to be led around everywhere as a large group, despite its size.
 Irene gave us a meeting point and time to meet up again to move on to the next town together, but set us "loose" to go anywhere in each town to explore.
 This is how the rest of the day proceeded, with our guide giving us information about each town and its layout when we first arrived, a meeting time and point for departure to the next step and then... off you go wherever you want to go!